-- Using right Hashtags and keywords on Pinterest can actually skyrocket your website traffic.
+- Using the right hashtags and keywords on Pinterest can actually skyrocket your website traffic.
 Research relevant Hashtags for your topics.

 - Create 15 to 20 relevant boards on Pinterest and optimize all of them by using your relevant Hashtags and keywords in the title and description of boards.

 - When you search the keyword on Pinterest, it will show you related search terms.
-Those search terms are clickable buttons and colours of the buttons will show you the colour range that is popular for those key terms.
-Use those colours when designing the pins and your pins will perform much better.
+Those search terms are clickable buttons and the colors of the buttons will show you the color range that is popular for those key terms.
+Use those colors when designing the pins and your pins will perform much better.

 - Create long rectangular images for Pinterest, (recommended is 300×650 pixels) that are catchy and have text overlay.
-Use a 30/70 ratio for text and visual in your image.
+Use a 30/70 ratio for text and visuals in your image.

 - Marissa McDaniel says you should create multiple Pinterest pins for each blog post to increase your traffic.
 If you’re only sharing one pin per blog post you’re limiting your reach.
 Different graphics and titles appeal to more people.

 - Pin a lot!
 Like 50 to 100 pins a day!
-Frankly Pinterest is a full time job and bloggers are actually hiring experts just to manage Pinterest from them as Pinterest is really bread and butter for them.
-If you wish it do it by yourself just schedule some pins.
-Repin your own pins and other people pins but most importantly create your own visual image specifically for Pinterest and pin those.
+Frankly, Pinterest is a full-time job and bloggers are actually hiring experts just to manage Pinterest from them as Pinterest is really bread and butter for them.
+If you wish it does it by yourself just schedule some pins.
+Repin your own pins and other people’s pins but most importantly create your own visual image specifically for Pinterest and pin those.
 Pinterest loves fresh visuals!

 Q10: How do I drive traffic from Facebook?

-- Create a Facebook page and fill in all the information in about section.
+- Create a Facebook page and fill in all the information in the about section.
 Add an attractive cover photo or video.
 This place is more like your showcase, put out your best here.
-Use to for a call to action.
-Use your head shot or logo as the display picture for professional look.
-Add URL of your website in the all the relevant place you can.
+Use for a call to action.
+Use your headshot or logo as the display picture for a professional look.
+Add the URL of your website in all the relevant places you can.

-- Join different facebook groups from your niche, preferably ones with thousands of members and post in them when members are most active.
-Do not waste your time promoting your blog in groups that are specially for bloggers, you will not gain much following their.
+- Join different Facebook groups from your niche, preferably ones with thousands of members, and post in them when members are most active.
+Do not waste your time promoting your blog in groups that are specially for bloggers, you will not gain much following them.

-- If a post on facebook or any other social media is getting more engagement, even though people are not clicking on the link in the post, search engine will receive a positive signal about the post and will automatically rank it higher believing it is a popular link.
+- If a post on Facebook or any other social media is getting more engagement, even though people are not clicking on the link in the post, the search engine will receive a positive signal about the post and will automatically rank it higher believing it is a popular link.

-- In good old days you can share your page posts in 50 different groups in one go and all was cool but now if you share the same content in 10 groups even throughout the day you are in Facebook jail for a week.
+- In the good old days, you can share your page posts in 50 different groups in one go and all was cool but now if you share the same content in 10 groups even throughout the day you are in Facebook jail for a week.
 You get restricted from posting and commenting in groups for spamming.
-This is the main reason many bloggers are turning away from facebook.
-I will still say Facebook is a moderately good source of traffic and you should not give up on it just because it is hardwork.
+This is the main reason many bloggers are turning away from Facebook.
+I will still say Facebook is a moderately good source of traffic and you should not give up on it just because it is hard work.

 Q11: How do I manage it all and stay organized?